up | previous | next | ttw@shore.net

 ED=emacs

-to your login profile file, and LifeLines will use emacs
+to your login profile file, and LifeLines will use emacs for editing.

 There are four other, LifeLines specific environment variables.

-They are LLDATABASES
+They are LLDATABASES, LLARCHIVES,

-LLPROGRAMS
+LLPROGRAMS and LLREPORTS.

-and LLPROGRAMS
+LLDATABASES and LLPROGRAMS are UNIX

 path list variables.

-can be set to a list of directories that hold
+LLDATABASES can be set to a list of directories that hold

 LifeLines databases.